thisaS04/Smart-Campus-API/README.md

   "value": 17
 }

-Error Handling Summary
+## Error Handling Summary

 This API uses custom exception mappers so that it does not return raw Java stack traces to clients.

 Implemented cases:

-409 Conflict → deleting a room that still has assigned sensors 422 Unprocessable Entity → creating a sensor with a room ID that does not exist 403 Forbidden → posting a reading to a sensor in MAINTENANCE 500 Internal Server Error → catch-all global safety net for unexpected runtime errors
+- 409 Conflict → deleting a room that still has assigned sensors
+- 422 Unprocessable Entity → creating a sensor with a room ID that does not exist
+- 403 Forbidden → posting a reading to a sensor in MAINTENANCE
+- 500 Internal Server Error → catch-all global safety net for unexpected runtime errors

 All error responses return a structured JSON body using the ApiError model.

-Logging
+## Logging
 A custom JAX-RS filter logs:

 the HTTP method and URI for every incoming request, the final HTTP status code for every outgoing response.

 This improves API observability and keeps logging logic centralized instead of duplicating logger statements in every resource method.

+## Known Limitations
+The project uses in-memory data only, so data is reset when the server restarts.
+The API is designed for coursework demonstration and local testing.
+Authentication and persistent database storage are intentionally not included because they are outside the coursework requirements.

+## Conclusion
+This project demonstrates the design and implementation of a RESTful Smart Campus API using JAX-RS.
+It includes resource-based routing, nested sub-resources, query-based filtering, in-memory data storage, structured exception mapping, and centralized logging.
+The final result is a clean and testable API that satisfies the coursework requirements while following core REST principles.